CANVAS TRASHED letter to composition teachers

 To write sixteen measures (or more, should they feel so inclined) that employs the four measure idea in any technique that the student wishes.
 He or she just needs to be able to communicate how and why they “reduced, reused or recycled” the original.

-The instrumentation is violin, cello, clarinet, piano.
+The instrumentation is violin, cello and piano.
 They may use one to four of those instruments.
 Whatever they wish.

 Whatever they write should be considered simply an excerpt of what a larger piece may be; they needn’t feel pressured to make an entire arc or musical statement in only sixteen measures.